serodriguez68/react-cheatsheet-udemy-2019/README.md

     }

     // Our custom onSubmit function that will get wrapped by handleSubmit
-    // handleSubmit passes the formValues as an argument
+    // handleSubmit passes the formValues as an argument.
     // e.g. formValues:  {title: "my title", description: "my description"}
-    onSubmit(formValues) {
+    // handleSubmit does NOT call our custom onSubmit function if the form has errors. onSubmit = (formValues) => {
-        // TODO: use redux-thunk to call an action creator that does an API request to post the data.
+        this.props.createStream(formValues);
-    }
+    };

     render() {
         return (